rodneyshupe/Cookbook/Recipes/SoupsAndStews/GuinnessBeefStew.rst

    paste.
 Mix really well and let cook a couple minutes.
 4. Sprinkle the flour over the top of everything and mix it in really well until everything things looks gross and super dry.
-Gradually whisk in stock scaping brown bits from bottom of the pot.
+Gradually whisk in stock scraping brown bits from bottom of the pot.
 Put in the beer, beef, bacon bits, mushrooms and mix well to combine.
 Add the thyme and bay leaves if using, put on the lid and put in the oven for 2 hours.
 5. When it’s done, remove the lid, take out the thyme and bay leaves, and